square-computersetup/square-computersetup.github.io/_pages/mac-chrome.md

 {% include figure url="/assets/images/mac-chrome-notification.png" image_path="/assets/images/mac-chrome-notification.png"  %}

-You will get a notification in the top right of your screen to allow Chrome to send you notification, click [Allow](){: .btn .btn--inverse .btn--small}
+You will get a notification in the top right of your screen to allow Chrome to send you notifications, click [Allow](){: .btn .btn--inverse .btn--small}

 Next, we will sign-in to Google Chrome to link it to Block's Google Workplace (formerly "GSuite").